cmugpi/learn-git/src/pres.md

 - I'm working on a side project with my friend.
 How can I avoid having to email our code back and forth?
 - When did I implement this?
-- I'd like to start implementing this feature, but I'll probably have to change a bunch of files in my project.
-Is there a way I could switch between "working on the feature" mode and "stable" mode?
 - How am I supposed to prove I'm the one who made this?
 - If a pupper is a small doggo, and a doggo is a big ol' pupper, where does the mutual recursion end?